handsontable/handsontable/docs/content/guides/columns/column-filter.md

 ## Known limitations

-At the moment, filtring comes with the following limitations:
+At the moment, filtering comes with the following limitations:

 - You can't use filtering with [nested data structures](@/guides/rows/row-parent-child.md) ([`NestedRows`](@/api/nestedRows.md)).
 - You can't add custom filter conditions.
 - You can't control the **Filter by value** list.
 The list of values is generated automatically and there's no supported way of modifying it.
+- There's no built-in protection against filtering passwords.

 ## API reference